 Many different publications describe the varied educational and extracurricular activities at Waubonsee.
-Look for displays on campus, ask pertinent departments or call Marketing and Communications to get a copy of something specific.
-Students should have a current catalog to reference at all times and the schedule of classes for the current and upcoming semesters.
-Also consult Waubonsee's website (www. waubonsee.edu) for the most up-to-date information about courses and other time-sensitive information.
+Look for displays on campus, ask pertinent departments, or call Marketing and Communications to get a copy of something specific.
+Consult Waubonsee's website (www. waubonsee.edu) for the most up-to-date information about courses and other time-sensitive information.